A Growth Hackers Guide to Building a Growth Model

 I’ve been working on the open source growth model for a few months now and I am happy to announce that Growth Model v1.0 is ready for prime time.
 Like any v1.0 products, it will improve over time, and the best way of optimize it, is getting others to take it for a test drive and provide feedback.

-I’ve built the entire growth model in a Google Spreadsheet and it contains how-to instructions and over 100,000 calculations to be able to understand the impact of potential changes to your acquisition and retention metrics.
+I’ve built the entire growth model in a Google Spreadsheet and it contains how-to instructions and over 100,000 calculations (v1.6 now has close to 2 million!) to be able to understand the impact of potential changes to your acquisition and retention metrics.
 Please note that it is very easy to hit the upper limits of a spreadsheet with modeling, thus remember to keep it simple.

 If you want to do more segmented modeling, consider creating a separate model for different segments.
 In theory, you could create a separate spreadsheet model for all of your core segments and then use another spreadsheet to aggregate them all together into a comprehensive view, but that is a topic for a later post.